CodheadClub/AwesomeResources/README.md

 - Make your changes and double check that nothing is broken.
 - Make a pull request and request a review from the Freeside team.

+If you're not sure how to contribute, please follow [this handy tutorial](https://love.edwardcharl.es/contributing-to-the-freeside-srl/).

 #### Help and Support
 If you require any support, either whilst contributing or with linux, programming or otherwise, feel free to join [Freeside's Discord server](http://discord.freeside.co.uk/) where our members will be more than willing to help.